In the last section we began to move from the theory of colour management into the practice of colour management.

 For a full discussion on the pros and cons of ProPhoto, see the article ProPhoto or ConPhoto?

 In general, and for many images, ProPhoto is perhaps a little too large for most uses.
 But modern devices are increasing in gamut all the time (particularly capture devices) so the argument that AdobeRGB is a little too small is getting stronger all the time.
-If you’re shooting with a high quality modern digital SLR, you may well want to use ProPhoto – but there is a definite way to tell if so, and as a general purpose space, it is needlessly large.
+If you’re shooting with a high quality modern digital SLR, you may well want to use ProPhoto – but there is a definite way to tell if so (using your raw converter - see the raw conversion section below) - and as a general purpose space, it is needlessly large.

 What CMYK space should you use?
 Well, ideally you won't use one at all!